PetroIvaniuk/llms-tools/README.md

 - [Prompt2Model](https://github.com/neulab/prompt2model) - a system that takes a natural language task description (like the prompts used for LLMs such as ChatGPT) to train a small special-purpose model that is conducive for deployment
 - [Giraffe](https://blog.abacus.ai/blog/2023/08/22/giraffe-long-context-llms/) - a new family of models that are finetuned from base LLaMA and LLaMA2
-- [AgentBench](https://github.com/THUDM/AgentBench) - the first benchmark designed to evaluate LLM-as-Agent across a diverse spectrum of different environments
+- [ToolBench](https://github.com/OpenBMB/ToolBench) - open-source, large-scale, high-quality instruction tuning SFT data to facilitate the construction of powerful LLMs with general tool-use capability
 - [Platypus](https://platypus-llm.github.io/) - a family of fine-tuned and merged Large Language Models (LLMs) that achieves the strongest performance and currently stands at first place in HuggingFace's Open LLM Leaderboard as of the release date of this work
-- [ToolBench](https://github.com/OpenBMB/ToolBench) - open-source, large-scale, high-quality instruction tuning SFT data to facilitate the construction of powerful LLMs with general tool-use capability
-- [OPENFLAMINGO V2](https://laion.ai/blog/open-flamingo-v2/) - an open-source effort to replicate DeepMind's Flamingo models
+- [OpenFlamingo V2](https://laion.ai/blog/open-flamingo-v2/) - an open-source effort to replicate DeepMind's Flamingo models
 - [MetaGPT](https://github.com/geekan/metagpt) - a framework involving LLM-based multi-agents that encodes human standardized operating procedures (SOPs) to extend complex problem-solving capabilities that mimic efficient human workflows
 - [Universal and Transferable Adversarial Attacks on Aligned Language Models](https://llm-attacks.org/)
 - [FlashAttention](https://princeton-nlp.github.io/flash-atttention-2/) - an algorithm to speed up attention and reduce its memory footprint—without any approximation